GeethaJey/COVID-TPR/Writeup.md

 regions with low testing rates should be interpreted differently than regions with a high testing rate.

+The WHO recommendation for malaria program managers suggest the use of TPR instead of incidence rates as a measurement if the following 3 factors are inconsistent over time: general outpatient attendance, testing practices, and reporting completeness.
+Outpatient attendance may be affected by transportation accessibility, user fees, political instability, or general behaviour of treating illnesses at home through over the counter medication or informal drug distributors.
+If private-for-profit or informal health care providers are taken into account, reporting completeness may be a significant barrier.
+The TPR is less sensitive to these factors, through it can still be distorted and misinterpreted.

 ``` r
 summary(national)
 ```